albertllousas/kotlin-sql-libs-comparison/readme.md

 Notice that we are not dealing with abstracted results, we have specific record definitions both for TodoListRecord and TaskRecord.

-In terms of type-safety, we are totally covered, since Jooq generate specifics record for each table with all the types defined in out schema, **we are safe at compile time :)**
+In terms of type-safety, we are totally covered, since Jooq generate specific record for each table with all the types defined in out schema, **we are safe at compile time :)**

  ### One to Many